 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-I hope you enjoy this carrot blueberry muffin recipe!
+I hope you enjoy this blueberry carrot muffins recipe!
 Let me know if you try it or make any adaptions.
-I want to try a gluten free version soon or one with zucchini instead of carrot.
-If you are a fan of blueberries, you might also like this Sparkling Blueberry Ice Cream Float.
+I want to try a gluten free version soon using some gluten free flour or almond flour or one with zucchini instead of carrot.
+You will be surprised at how much you can love a carrot muffin recipe!